-- You and the company share the cost of your coverage.
-You pay your share of premiums with pre-tax dollars through payroll deduction. - The plans cover a wide range of services and supplies; including inpatient and outpatient hospital services; physician services; emergency, urgent and convenient care as well as mental health and substance use disorder treatment.
-The plans also provide 100% coverage for preventive care with no out-of-pocket expense when your network primary care physician or network OB/GYN provides eligible services. - The UHC HSA Advantage plans differ in: - The amount of the company's lump-sum contribution to your health savings account (HSA); - How much you pay out-of-pocket for deductibles and coinsurance; and - The amount you pay in premium contributions. - The claims administrator makes the final decision as to whether a particular service is covered, based on the benefits available under your plan.
+- You pay the cost of premiums with pre-tax dollars through payroll deduction. - The plans cover a wide range of services and supplies; including inpatient and outpatient hospital services; physician services; emergency, urgent and convenient care as well as mental health and substance use disorder treatment.
+The plans also provide 100% coverage for preventive care with no out-of-pocket expense when your network primary care physician or network OB/GYN provides eligible services. - The UHC HSA Advantage plans differ in: - The amount of the company's lump-sum contribution to your health savings account (HSA); - How much you pay out-of-pocket for deductibles and coinsurance; and - The amount you pay in premiums. - The claims administrator makes the final decision as to whether a particular service is covered, based on the benefits available under your plan.
 For information about how to appeal a denied claim, see the Administrative section.